Donate

 Estefania is first-generation Latiné, originally from the Kumiai Nation in the northern border region of Mexico, also known as Tijuana.
 She now resides in the Tohono O’odham Nation, also called Phoenix, Arizona.

-Estefanía is passionate about bringing empowerment through proper reproductive/sex health education and to spread knowledge about the harmful effects of colonialism and colonization.
 They earned their Bachelor’s degree in Psychology & Latin American Studies with a minor in Human Sexuality.
-They dedicated their undergraduate studies to find the effects of colonization/religion have on developing sexualities/gender expression in Latin America.
-Decolonizing Therapy is not just a job for Estefanía– it is something that she believes in with every fiber of her being.
+They dedicated their undergraduate studies to find the effects of colonization/religion have on developing sexualities/gender expression in Mexican culture.

 Where I find ease: